jeffriechers/GrafanaUberAgent/readme.md

 I will contine to add Dashboards to this console, and will add Azure Data locations in the future as well.

 ### UPDATES
+11-16-2025
+More Consoles have been built dealing with Errors, Networking, and Processes.
+Building consoles similar to the Splunk Consoles that don't have corresponding data available in Director.

 11-11-2025
 I have built a Windows Event Log Dashboard around the winlogbeat agent for Elasticsearch to consolidate all your event logs into an easily sortable, searchable table.
 [Read More Here](./WinLogBeat_Install.md)